-Theo Majka is a sociology professor in Dayton University's International Studies program.
+- Sociology professor in Dayton University's International Studies program

-Majka was a signatory to an anti-Iraq war statement written by the September 11 Coalition, a Dayton-based anti-war group whose mission is to “seek global peace through social and economic justice."
-The group's actions are sponsored by the American Friends Service Committee, a radical Quaker organization that has supported Vietnamese Communists, Cuban dictator Fidel Castro and the PLO; and the Southwest Ohio Chapter of the American Muslim Council, which supports Hamas, Islamic Jihad, and Hezbollah.
-The document states, "War with Iraq is the real threat to our nation."
+During the early part of the Iraq War, Majka was a signatory to an anti-war statement written by the September 11 Coalition, a Dayton-based entity whose mission was to “seek global peace through social and economic justice.”
+This Coalition was sponsored by the American Friends Service Committee and the Southwest Ohio chapter of the American Muslim Council.